comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 cd ../scripts/
 bash frame1.sh "Total distance travelled for $car was $total"
 ```
+[Fig][The above script shows the algorithms for the backup function]

+The following steps summarize the algorithms to generate the summary of a car:
+1. Check the number of arguments.
+If 1 continue, if not "message", exit.
+1. Check if the car exists.
+If yes continue, if not "message", exit.
+1. Read the record trips in the car license and for the first word in line (km)
+do summary for all if $1 arg =all

 Backup
 ===============
 The backup function creates a backup file and copies the database folder from the App main folder.
-The following steps summarize the algorithms to backup the data in the Car Rental App:
-1. Check the existance and number of arguments.
-If not equal to 1 then print "message", exit, else :
-   1. cope the Car Rental App into a destination input by the user
-   2. change the name to one that specifies the day of the backup
-   3. show the results

 ```.#!/bin/bash